Uchen script

-Uchen (/bo/; variant spellings include ucen, u-cen, u-chen, ucan, u-can, uchan, u-chan, and ucän) is the upright, block style of the Tibetan script.
+' (Note: Variant spellings include ucen, u-cen, u-chen, ucan, u-can, uchan, u-chan, and ucän.) (/bo/ is the upright, block style of the Tibetan script.
 The name means "with a head", and is the style of the script used for printing and for formal manuscripts.

 It is used to write both the Tibetan language and Dzongkha, the official language of Bhutan.

-There are also a number of cursive forms of the Tibetan script, sometimes collectively referred to as umê, "headless."
+There are also a number of cursive forms of the Tibetan script, sometimes collectively referred to as umê, "headless".